-The Publishing-Editor of Weekly Hubris was once upon a time joined by a plethora of diverse international authors, poets, artists, humorists, musicians, athletes and commentators of various stripes, driven by diverse creative and ideological demi-urges, to bring . . . “more light” to readers scattered across the worldwide web.
-(Hence our overall title, which derives from the life’s work of the late, great Titan, Prometheus, whose exploits on Mount Olympus were undertaken for the greater good of humanity.
-Hey, without quite a little hubris, we’re nothing, zip, nada.)
+The Publishing-Editor of Hubris (formerly Weekly Hubris) was once upon a time joined by a plethora of international commentators of various stripes, driven by diverse creative and ideological demi-urges, to bring . . . “more light” to readers scattered across the worldwide web.
+(Hence our overall title, which derives from the life’s work of the late, great Titan, Prometheus.)

-Read Weekly Hubris.
-It’s one of the lesser-known paths to enlightenment.
+Read Hubris.
+It’s one of the much lesser-known paths to enlightenment.

 PS Hubris, from the Greek, means, roughly, “presumption.”
 And, since I selected this moniker for our site, I presume you may want a few words—just a few—of explanation.
 Why hubris?
 Prometheus, the Greek Titan, an old-school, Progressive type, thought the gods had a lot of goodies that needed sharing with mankind.
 Not just fire, (according to Wikipedia) but “all the civilizing arts, such as writing, medicine, mathematics, astronomy, metallurgy, architecture and agriculture.”
 In fact, the gods, in Prometheus’s day, were determined to wipe out mankind . . . and so the Titan snuck up to the holy mountain and went about his brothers’ and sisters’ business.
 He committed the (Ancient Greek) sin of hubris, so that we might roast marshmallows . . . and so, so much more.